IMG_1517.jpg

 The current crop of shopping center digital directories were overly complicated and clunky.
 We wanted to create an experience that would serve a diverse audience of international visitors to our shopping centers (which are often situated in tourist …

-The current digital directories in shopping centers were difficult to use.
 We aimed to create an experience for a wide range of international visitors who often visit these centers in tourist areas.
-The solution had to be simple and easy for all to understand.

 Inspired by in-seat displays of modern “luxury” brands like Virgin Airlines, we set out to create a simple UI that could be flexed across different formats and reflect Westfields brand values.
 An audit of mall directories pointed to both a vertical …